Lisp macros versus Rust macros

 Deploying a MicroMoth

-The MicroMoth (or uMoth) from Open Acoustic Devices is the same as their better-known AudioMoth recorder but with a significantly smaller footprint.
+The MicroMoth (or uMoth) from is the same as their better-known AudioMoth recorder but with a significantly smaller footprint.
 It’s just a traditional recorder or data-logger, with now on-board analysis and no wireless connectivity.
 I got hold of some to use in a larger project we’re thinking about running, and they’re not kidding about the “micro” part.

 nil